mayonesa/zio-airlines/README.md

 - There are 40 seats per airplane.
 - Booking will consist of the following stages:
   1. flight selection
-  2. seat selection/assignment (since there is no guarantee that the seat selections input by client are not stale, there is the possibility that a subset of the seats have been occupied by another client.
+  2. seat selection/assignment from available seats (since there is no guarantee that the seat selections input by client are not stale, there is the possibility that a subset of the seats have been occupied by another client.
 In said case, the error channel should wholly indicate which of the seats are no longer available)
   3. confirm booking
 - Once started, a booking will have 5 minutes for completion.
 If not completed within said time, booking will be